 Ask any would-be Cloud Fax provider if their solution will enhance your data-security compliance and meet best-practice standards.
-Again, the best Cloud Fax leaders can demonstrate how their services help you achieve these standards - bringing you into compliance with regulations that affect your business - for example, HIPAA in Healthcare, SOX, GLBA, PCI-DSS and other regulations.
+Again, the best Cloud Fax leaders can demonstrate how their services help you achieve these standards - bringing you into compliance with regulations that affect your business, such as HSCIC in healthcare.